jtrent238/CipherChatClient/README.md

-CipherChatClient
+Cipher Chat Client
 ================

 An encrypted chat client with AES 128 bit and RSA 4096 bit encryption.
+Can only connect to Cipher Chat Servers.